 Similar to the after-care of new grass seed, plenty of water is vital after installing sod.
 Aim to water your new turf with at least one to two inches after installing sod.
 Daily watering will give your sod grass the proper hydration it needs to become established.
 To ensure a consistent watering schedule, pre-program your sprinklers if possible.

 Once you go back to your weekly lawn maintenance schedule, you may be wondering how soon your new sod will need a trim.
-There are no rigid rules to follow for watering new sod, but you can wait a week for your new lawn's first mow.
+There are no rigid rules to follow for watering new sod, but wait a week or two for your new lawn's first mow.

 Once you’re finished installing sod, you may have some extras or old grass that is no longer needed.
 There are a few different ways you can properly dispose of sod grass: